-The Company is advancing its \$326 million international arbitration action against the Government of Mongolia and its state-owned uranium company, MonAtom LLC for the Government of Mongolia's failure to reissue the Company's mining and exploration licenses.
-A hearing took place in Paris in May 2012 to address jurisdictional matters governing the arbitration.
-On July 26, 2012, the Tribunal hearing the action, consisting of three senior and experienced international arbitrators, ruled entirely in Khan's favour on matters of jurisdiction.
+The Company is advancing its \$326 million international arbitration action against the Government of Mongolia and its state-owned uranium company, MonAtom LLC, for the Government of Mongolia's failure to reissue the Company's mining and exploration licenses.
+The International Arbitration action was initiated in January, 2011 and is now approaching its final stages.
+In July, 2012, the Tribunal hearing the action, consisting of three senior and experienced international arbitrators, ruled entirely in Khan's favour on matters of jurisdiction.
 The Tribunal ruled that they had full jurisdiction over the action and dismissed all of Mongolia's objections to the continuance of the suit.
 The merits and damages phase of the action then commenced.
-A seven volume submission on the merits and damages of the case was filed by Khan (the "Claimants" in this action) on December 7, 2012.
-Included in the submissions was documentation of an increase in Khan's claim for damages from US\$200 million to US\$326 million.
-The Respondents filed their rejoinder to the Company's submission on April 5, 2013 as previously scheduled.
-Additional submissions by both the Claimants and Respondents will be submitted in the summer and fall of 2013.
+A seven volume submission on the merits and damages of the case was filed by Khan (the "Claimants" in this action) in December, 2012.
+Included in the submission was documentation of an increase in Khan's claim for damages from US\$200 million to US\$326 million.
+The Respondents filed their Statement of Defense and Counterclaim to the Company's submission in April, 2013.
+The Company submitted its response to Respondent's April submission on June 28, 2013.
+Additional information was provided to the participants of the action by the Company on July 28, 2013.
+The Government of Mongolia's response to the Company's June 28 submission is due in early October, 2013.
 The formal hearing by the Tribunal on the merits and damages for the case is scheduled for November 11 through November 15, 2013.

-The Company continues to believe it has a very strong case against the Government of Mongolia and intends to continue to press its case to the maximum extent allowable.
+The Company continues to believe it has a very strong case against the Government of Mongolia for their illegal expropriation of the Dornod asset without appropriate compensation.
+Khan intends to continue to press forward in the International Arbitration action to the maximum extent allowable.